Horizons Ventures backs AI startup Fano Labs in first Hong Kong investment

 Horizons has invested in the likes of Facebook, Razer, Slack, Improbable, Spotify and more, and now it is putting undisclosed money into Fano Labs, which recently graduated AI accelerator program Zeroth.
 This deal also marks the firm’s first investment in a Hong Kong-based company.

 Founded by academics, Fano Labs uses speech recognition and natural language processing to help out at call centers.
-No, the robots are not taking those jobs yet, but they are helping call centers themselves to run more efficiently.
-Call center software may improve customer service to get positive feedback.
+No, the robots are taking those jobs (yet) but they are helping call centers themselves to run more efficiently.

 That’s to say that Fano Labs’ technology is used to listen back over all recorded call center agent interactions with customers.
 As anyone who ever called a center knows, “your call may be recorded” and that’s because it is checked over to ensure the agent has performed within the boundaries of the law (particularly around financial services) while recordings are used to evaluate staff, check on customer feedback and train new joiners.